paulinho-16/MEIC-TVVS/assignments/assignment5.md

 The report analyzes *line coverage* and *branch coverage*, displaying the number of lines, branches, classes and methods missed, as well as the percentage of coverage.
 This analysis is done in each file and folder, allowing navigation between different folders by clicking them.
 Also, if a file is selected instead, it is possible to visualize all the covered lines and branches, which results in a necessary functionality to help increase the coverage iteratively.
-Since the previous image is located in the root of the project, the *Total* column displays the project's total coverage.
+The previous image shows the project's total coverage in the *Total* column, as it is located in the root directory.

-After a better analysis, it was concluded that the *de.dominik_geyer.jtimesched.gui* and *de.dominik_geyer.jtimesched.gui.table* directories were not worth testing, since they were associated with the interface.
+After a better analysis, it was concluded that the *de.dominik_geyer.jtimesched.gui* and *de.dominik_geyer.jtimesched.gui.table* directories were not worth testing, since they were associated with the GUI.
-Therefore, the *pom.xml* was changed to ignore those elements, resulting in the following report:
+Therefore, the `pom.xml` was changed to ignore those elements, resulting in the following report:

 ![Initial Coverage 2](./images/wbt_initial_coverage_2.png)